chironjit/single-gpu-passthrough/README.md

         └── Enable AER Cap -> Enabled
 ```

-Save and Exit bios<br />
+Save and exit bios.<br />

 Please note that some of the AMD CBS settings may not be actually required for the passthrough, but I enabled them anyway and have had no issues.
 Again do not worry if you don't have all the options.
-You can log in and try anyway.
+You can go ahead and try anyway.

-### Check & Prep your OS [Source: Steiner]
+### Check & Prep your OS

 Check for IOMMU support: `dmesg | grep IOMMU`